ip025/k3s-cluster/README.md

+# Building a k3s cluster with ansible

+This is the complementary repository to my Blog Post where you can find the full code I'am rambling about in the post.

 # Variables file
 I use a variables file to keep all the secrets out of this repository here is the stub of the variable file for you to use: